 With regard to the debates on the question of the EEC’s association with the OCTs, the AASM and the ACP, several holdings of the Historical Archives of the European Union in Florence were particularly useful, especially the following: Assemblée parlementaire européenne et Parlement européen (PE0), Organes parlementaires pour la coopération au développement (ACP), DGVIII Développement de l’outre mer (BAC 08), CECA Haute Autorité — Service Juridique (CEAB01), Secrétariat général du Comité interministériel pour les questions de coopération économique européenne (SGCICEE) and the section on Sub-Saharan Africa in the private collections of Edoardo Martino (EM).

-In addition to the diplomatic and institutional documents found in archive collections, the ePublication also includes several press articles from a range of newspapers such as Le Monde, L’Express, Le Figaro, L’Humanité, Le Combat, France Observateur, Le Populaire, Belgique d’outre-mer, La Libre Belgique, La Dernière Heure, Le Phare Dimanche, La Nouvelle Gazette, La Flandre libérale, Le Drapeau rouge, Luxemburger Wort, Corriere della Sera, Het Parool, New Statesman, Die Welt, Süddeutsche Zeitung and Pravda.
+In addition to the diplomatic and institutional documents found in archive collections, the subject file also includes several press articles from a range of newspapers such as Le Monde, L’Express, Le Figaro, L’Humanité, Le Combat, France Observateur, Le Populaire, Belgique d’outre-mer, La Libre Belgique, La Dernière Heure, Le Phare Dimanche, La Nouvelle Gazette, La Flandre libérale, Le Drapeau rouge, Luxemburger Wort, Corriere della Sera, Het Parool, New Statesman, Die Welt, Süddeutsche Zeitung and Pravda.

 The resources were selected on the basis of the following criteria:

 relevance of the content of the resources to the general question addressed in the subject file and the various topics covered;